 You don’t have to be perfect every day / every week, but in general – 1 to 3 daily would seem normal & healthy to me, & no stress if you miss the occasional day due to circumstances / stress – just don’t make it a habit.
 The main indicators for healthy toilet habits are – does your tummy feel comfortable or do you often feel discomfort / pain?
 Do you need to strain or is going to the loo painful or very urgent / too fast?
-These are more important to me than ‘the numbers’.
+These are more important to me that ‘the numbers’.
 Quality over quantity.
-Some people brag about how many poos they do daily, but remember you can go overboard too – if everything is being pushed through your digestive system too quickly, that leaves less time for absorption of valuable nutrients along the way.
+Some people brag about how many poos they do daily but remember you can go overboard too – if everything is being pushed through your digestive system too quickly, that leaves less time for absorption of valuable nutrients along the way.
 Too many poos (esp if they are on the loose side) can indicate food intolerances as well.
 You want the transit time to be not too fast, not too slow, & poos to be not too hard or too soft.
 Goldilocks poos!

 In general – to speed & soften things up, use more fibre, water & exercise – to slow things down & firm them up, remove possible irritants (gluten, dairy, alcohol, FODMAP’s, caffeine etc), use some gentle fibre (low FODMAP ideally) & be calm / take time to relax.
-And in both circumstances – get a check up if concerned!
+And in both circumstances – get a checkup if concerned!
 Work your way backwards from ‘the best poos ever’ & you’ll find a happy & healthy gut – one of the foundations for overall good health – if your poos aren’t good, neither will your insides be!

 Love to hear some more numbers!
 What’s your average daily range?
 Do you feel awesome but fall outside what is considered normal / healthy?
 What changes have you made to your poo frequency & how?
 What is it that completely throws things out for you?
 Write a comment below or send me an email :-)